shadows911/baruf/content/p/time.md

 > done it ...
 Does that make sense?"

-Everything Harry and Hermione do in Chapter 21 has already occurred when Hermione spun the Time-Turner three times.
+Everything Harry and Hermione do in Chapter 21 has already occurred when Hermione spins the Time-Turner three times.
 They don't change the past; everything they have to do, they have already done!

 ******